arcbtc/LNPoS/README.md

 Payment methods
 </h2>

+> Press "*" on TDisplay, or any top button on M5Stack during logo screen, to trigger access portal.

 ### LNPoS – Online Lightning Network payments
 Invoices are generated and checked from LNbits install.
 #### Setting up